Paul George: Pre-draft and rookie season

 On March 31, 2010, George announced that he would forgo his final two seasons of college eligibility at Fresno State and enter the 2010 NBA draft.
 He made his first appearance on a 2010 mock draft on Draft Express a month into his sophomore season.
 By May 2010, mock drafts such as Draft Express, ESPN.com, and The Hoops Report predicted that George would be selected 12th overall by the Memphis Grizzlies.
 Two days before the draft, Marc J. Spears from Yahoo!
 Sports wrote an article about an anonymous Eastern Conference scout stating that "in five years, Paul George will be the best player to come out of this draft".
 Hoping to draft Derrick Favors, the Pacers had discussed a draft trade with the Nets that would have sent Danny Granger and the 10th pick to the Nets for Devin Harris, Yi Jianlian and the 3rd overall pick, but the deal fell through.
 George was invited to sit in the green room during the draft and was selected tenth overall by the Indiana Pacers.
 He became the highest NBA draft pick in Fresno State history.
 On July 1, 2010, he signed his rookie contract with the Pacers; a two-year guaranteed deal worth $3.9 million, with team options for a third and fourth year.

 On October 27, George made his NBA debut against the San Antonio Spurs, playing 23 minutes and scoring 4 points on 1–5 shooting.
 In a game against the Washington Wizards, he knocked down five three-pointers and finished with a then-career-high 23 points.
 George averaged 7.8 points, 3.7 rebounds, 1.1 assists on 45% shooting in his first season, starting 19 of his 61 games.
-He also showed his defensive skills, leading the team in steals-per-minute.
 For the 2011 Playoffs, George was one of only two rookies from the 2010 NBA Draft to be in the starting lineup for his team, the other being Landry Fields for the New York Knicks.
 In the playoffs, the Pacers lost in five games to the Chicago Bulls, led by Derrick Rose.
 Upon completion of his inaugural season, George was named to the 2011 NBA All-Rookie Second Team.